MFFusion/DayOneFrontend/Day 1 Module Draft.md

   <li>Tea</li>
   <li>Milk</li>
 </ol>

 ### HTML Attributes
-_(I copied this from Mozilla Developer Network)_ Elements in HTML have **attributes**; these are additional values that configure the elements or adjust their behavior in various ways to meet the criteria the users want.
+_(I copied this from Mozilla Developer Network)_

+Elements in HTML have **attributes**

+These are additional values that configure the elements or adjust their behavior in various ways to meet the criteria the users want.

 The most common attributes are :